 But how does this translate to ROI?

 Amazon and Netflix have been using this for years to boost ROI.
 Amazon’s personalized recommendations generated an additional 35% in sales.
 And Netflix used it to save around $1 billion annually in reduced churn.

-Let’s look at several ways you can analyze consumer behavior to boost your ROI.
+Let’s look at several ways you can analyze consumer behavior and conversion optimization tips to boost your ROI.